 Physical Therapy for Pelvic Floor Rehabilitation

 Pelvic Floor Rehabilitation aims to improve the strength and function of the pelvic floor muscles.
-A group of muscles create the pelvic floor by extending from the pubic bone the tail bone.
+A group of muscles creates the pelvic floor by extending from the pubic bone the tailbone.
 These muscles help support the bladder and rectum, help control urine and stool, and maintain sexual function.

 Imbalance of the pelvic floor muscles may cause a variety of pelvic floor disorders

 that can be addressed by physical therapy.
 Rehabilitation is based on evidence based practice and tailored to meet each individual's needs.